 Store these cookies in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.

 These cookies also freeze really well.
-Freeze them in an airtight container or bag for up to 3 months.
+Freeze them in an airtight container or freezer bag for up to 3 months.

 Frequently asked questions: